adrian-schoen/adrian-schoen/README.md

 💼 **Professional Experience:**
 I am gaining hands-on experience by working on real projects at United Internet AG, with a focus on Java, Spring Boot, and GitLab CI/CD.
 My studies and work provide a balanced mix of theory and practical application, allowing me to continuously grow as a developer.

-💞️ **I'm looking to collaborate on:**
-- Open-source Java and SpringBoot projects
-- Python-based automation or data analysis tools
-- Frontend projects involving HTML, CSS, and JavaScript

 📫 **How to reach me:**
 - Email: [contact@adrianschoen.dev](mailto:contact@adrianschoen.dev)